galactus299/Sample-React-Starter/README.md

-# Getting Started with Create React App
+# Sample React Started With Tailwind, React-i18next , TypeScript and React-router-dom.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).